School Counseling applicants do not need a teaching/education degree to apply to the program. All undergraduate degrees are eligible to apply.

 The UNI School Counseling program has an outstanding reputation based on long-standing tradition.
 Our highly energetic faculty are extensively involved in research, practice and professional service at the local, state, regional and national levels.

 Graduates of this program will have the knowledge and skills to implement a comprehensive, sequential, developmental program as described in the National Standards for School Counseling Programs.
 A teaching certificate and teaching experience are not required, but non-teaching majors must take two additional hours of coursework to meet state department requirements.

 #1 in the Nation

-Our Clinical Mental Health Counseling program was the first accredited program in the nation.
-We were also one of the first programs nationally to prepare K-12 and Elementary School Counselors.
+UNI is one of the most established programs nationally to prepare K-12 and Elementary School Counselors.

 Grounded in Wellness

 Our program is grounded in a wellness philosophy and prepares students to work in multidisciplinary teams in the field.